 If surgery is still recommended or desired, then the work you have done will put your body in the best possible place to recover and strengthen afterwards.
 Continue with gentle core restoration work post-surgery to increase circulation, aid healing, regain sensitivity and get truly strong.

 Remember if you only consult a surgeon in the first instance, they will recommend surgery!
-So get as informed and empowered as possible first and consult a surgeon such as Dr Kulkarni, diastasis plastic surgery specialist.
-Pregnancy and birth already feels ‘handed over’, and out of control for many women, so don’t simply pass your care and healing over to a surgeon without really understanding and knowing your own body.
+So get as informed and empowered as possible.
+Consult a specialist surgeon such as Dr Kulkarni.
+Pregnancy and birth already feels ‘handed over’, and out of control for many women.
+So don’t simply pass your care and healing over to a surgeon without really understanding and knowing your own body.